JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 Additionally, source sets can depend on each other and form a hierarchy.
 In this case, the [`dependsOn()`](#source-set-parameters) relation is used.

-Source set dependencies can also be declared in the top-level `dependencies` block of the build script.
+Source set dependencies can also be declared in the top-level `dependencies {}` block of the build script.
 In this case, their declarations follow the pattern `<sourceSetName><DependencyKind>`, for example, `commonMainApi`.

 <tabs group="build-script">